Heron vs Egret: Learn the Difference

 Migration

 Migration is a phenomenon observed in many animal species, where individuals or populations undertake regular, seasonal movements between different geographic locations.
-Changes in food availability, climate, or breeding requirements typically drive migration.
+Changes in food availability, climate, or breeding requirements drive migration.
 It is a strategic behavior that allows animals to take advantage of favorable conditions in different areas throughout the year.

-During migration, animals often cover long distances and may exhibit remarkable navigation skills to reach their destination.
+During migration, animals cover long distances and may exhibit remarkable navigation skills to reach their destination.
 Many bird species are well-known for their impressive migratory journeys, traveling continents to find suitable breeding or feeding grounds.
 Some marine animals, such as whales or sea turtles, also undertake extensive migrations between feeding and breeding areas.

 Behavior and Diet of Egret